Discipline and Grievanceby Kate Russell

 - The employee was not given a reasonable opportunity to improve performance or conduct.

-- Insufficient investigation of the medical background in dismissals on grounds of ill health.
+- Insufficient investigation of the medical background in dismissals on grounds of ill health, including failing to get an up-to-date medical report of the prognosis.

 - The employee had not been given an opportunity to comment on medical evidence in a case of ill-health dismissal.

-This topic will help you get it right every time.
+This topic will help you get it right every time and reduce your chances of a tribunal claim.